Morality and God’s existence

 The relativists claim that morality is intolerant while relativism tolerates all views.
 But can anyone tolerate evil?
-Can society tolerate the actions of a murderer?
-Both the relativists and the absolutists will answer no. Also, do relativists really tolerate absolutists’ views?
-For example: do homosexuals tolerance the absolutists that promote family values?
+Can a society tolerate the actions of a thief?
+Both the relativists and the absolutists will reject that concept.
+Also, do relativists really tolerate absolutists’ views?
+For example: do homosexuals tolerate the absolutists that promote family values?

-The real reason why some reject morality is because of their broken relationship with the Creator.
-Sin separated people from God.
-God created humans with a vacuum that only His presence can fill.
-We were not created as animals with an inherent instinct that controls our behavior.
-Rather, we were created to function within a loving relationship with our Creator.
+The real reason why some reject morality is because of their broken relationship with their Creator.
+Sin separates people from God (Isaiah 59:2).
+God created humans with a empty place in their hearts that only He can fill (Acts 17:27).
+Men were not created as animals with an inherent instinct that controls their behavior.
+Rather, humans were created to live in a loving relationship with the Creator.

-The Bible shows that what is right and wrong is objectively based on the revelation of truth.
-Jesus is the truth “I am the truth…” (John 14:6).
-This is the greatest revelation of morality we can have.
-Jesus came to show us what the Creator’s will is for man.
-And that is to be moral (loving and just).
+The Bible shows that what is right and wrong is objectively based on the revelation of truth, which was shown in Jesus Christ (John 14:6).
+The Son of God is the greatest revelation of morality (1 Peter 2:22).
+Jesus came to show us what the Creator’s gracious character and will is for man (John 17:26).
+And His will is to be a moral, loving and just being (Micah 6:8).

 In His service,